 Acquire supplies for weaning ahead of time.
 Make sure fences where weaned calves will be placed are in good repair.
 Consider creep-feeding calves, depending on marketing plans and pasture conditions or to introduce them to feeds prior to weaning.
 Avoid weaning calves during extremely hot periods if possible, and arrange for calf comfort during these times.
-Vaccinate and booster for respiratory and other diseases by Randy Perry, California State University, Fresno, randyp@csufresno.edu
+Vaccinate and boost for respiratory and other diseases based CONTINUED ON PAGE 100 on veterinary advice.
+Continue a high level of nutritional management for early-weaned calves.